What you need to know about free shared inbox tools

 • The free version only offers one shared inbox.

-• Big price jump when you reach the free version limit and needs to upgrade to a paid plan.
+• Big price jump when you reach the free version limit and need to upgrade to a paid plan.

 Capterra review: 4.6 stars